-As we teach our first graders to retell a story orally and to write a response to literature that includes a retelling, we often use a graphic organizer to help our youngest hold the story in their heads.
+As we teach our first graders to retell a story orally and to write a response that includes a retelling, we often use a graphic organizer to help our youngest hold the story in their heads.
 One of the graphic organizers we use with our Kevin Henkes Author Study is below.

 The triangle represents the beginning of the story and includes the characters, setting, and problem.
 The three rectangles represent the middle and main events in the story and the circle represents the ending solution.
 This simple structure often helps students recall the entire story and sequence so that they can retell and write the story that they have heard or read.